 Why are my Polka Dot Begonia’s leaves curling?

 Most of the time, curling leaves are caused by a lack of nutrients.
 If you don’t fertilise your plant during the growing seasons, it’s definitely time to start or it may not get the nutrients it needs.
 This should make a significant difference to your botanical’s appearance.

 Other causes include inadequate lighting and temperatures, so take a close look at whether your plant’s position is the best place for it.

 Why are my Polka Dot Begonia’s leaves dry?

 Polka Dot Begonia dry leaves are most commonly caused by direct sunlight burning and scorching them.
 While the plant likes sunlight, it must be filtered to prevent burnt leaves.

-We hope you’ve enjoyed learning everything there is to know about the Polka Dot Begonia.
+We hope you’ve enjoyed learning everything there is to know about providing care for the Polka Dot Begonia.
 Isn’t it such a gorgeous plant?
 Styling inspiration was taken from @hughes_at_home.
 If you have any more questions about caring for this beautiful botanical, we’re never too far away.
 Drop us an email at [email protected] and we’d be happy to help.
 Until next time, plant people!